kymmt90/schema_conformist/README.md

 > An automatic JSON response validator for testing in Rails

-SchemaConformist is an automatic JSON response validator for your API testing in Rails.
+SchemaConformist is an automatic JSON response and/or request validator for your API testing in Rails.

-This library automatically validates that JSON responses are conformant with the schema.
+This library automatically validates that JSON responses and/or requests are conformant with the schema.
 The schema can be described as one of [JSON Hyper Schema](http://json-schema.org/latest/json-schema-hypermedia.html), [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and OpenAPI 3 (currently [3.0.2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) is latest).

 This library uses [Committee](https://github.com/interagent/committee) to validate JSONs.